 gem "bcrypt" gem "coffee-rails" gem "contrast-agent"

 After you update the Gemfile, use one of the following commands when you build your application.
-This will automatically download and add or update the Contrast Ruby agent from RubyGems to the Ruby application.
+This will automatically download and add the Contrast Ruby agent from RubyGems to the Ruby application.

 Method two: Manually install the gem